-Implementing a green purchasing program is not always simple.
-It comes with its own challenges including technical and administrative challenges, such as:
+Implementing a green purchasing program brings a set of challenges, including technical and administrative in nature, such as:

-• Additional work needed to research products, plan and coordinate green purchasing programs and implement sustainability efforts.
+Additional work needed to research products, plan and coordinate green purchasing programs, and implement sustainability efforts.

-- Lack of commitment or interest to provide the directives necessary for a more efficient implementation. - Possible resistance from users due to the unavailability or lack of staff education and training. - Lack of expertise in environmental issues and new technologies, particularly those involving technical data reporting and analysis. - Conflicting or confusing information that may create misconceptions about the quality and performance of environmentally preferable products and services, coupled with a shortage of available time to perform necessary research and investigation. - Effort required to change the "business as usual" norm and work with existing suppliers (or to find new suppliers) in order to procure environmentally preferable products and services; there may also be existing relationships between purchasers and suppliers that make it difficult to switch to alternative products. - Difficulty in determining the life-cycle cost of products that considers the manufacturing impacts, potential cost savings opportunities in the operational and maintenance life of the product as well as the expense and process necessary to dispose or recycle the product.
+- Lack of commitment or interest to provide the directives necessary for a more efficient implementation. - Possible resistance from users due to the unavailability or lack of staff education and training. - Lack of expertise in environmental issues and new technologies, particularly those involving technical data reporting and analysis. - Conflicting or confusing information that may create misconceptions about the quality and performance of environmentally preferable products and services, coupled with a shortage of available time to perform necessary research and investigation. - Effort required to change the "business as usual" norm and work with existing suppliers (or to find new suppliers) in order to procure environmentally-preferable products and services; there may also be existing relationships between purchasers and suppliers that make it difficult to switch to alternative products. - Difficulty in determining the life-cycle cost of products that considers the manufacturing impacts, potential cost savings opportunities in the operational and maintenance life of the product, and the expense and process necessary to dispose or recycle the product.